dathbe/MMM-CustomText/README.md

 # Module: MMM-CustomText

 `MMM-CustomText` is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
 It posts any message you want to your MagicMirror.
 Multiple instances are supported.
 Message can be updated via notification.
+And messages can include HTML elements including CSS formatting.

 ![Example Screenshot](screenshot.png)